nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 ## Uploading the firmware to the board using nanoFirmwareFlasher

 The second part is to load the .NET **nanoFramework** image in the board flash.
 The best way is to use the [nano Firmware Flasher (nanoff)](https://github.com/nanoframework/nanoFirmwareFlasher) tool.
 This is a .NET Core CLI command tool.
+Requires .NET 10 SDK.

 You need to know the COM Port attached to your device.
 Search for **Computer Management**, select **Device Manager** then expand **Ports (COM & LPT)**, you will find the COM port of the connected device.